 10.11.2025 20:14

-A significant development has occurred regarding former French President Nicolas Sarkozy, who was sentenced to 5 years in prison for establishing a criminal organization in the "Libya case" and is currently incarcerated.
+A significant development has occurred regarding former French President Nicolas Sarkozy, who was sentenced to 5 years in prison for establishing a criminal organization in the "Libya case" and is currently in prison.
 The Paris Court of Appeal has decided to release Sarkozy, who entered prison on October 21, under judicial supervision.

-WILL BE RELEASED FROM PRISON TODAY
+TO BE RELEASED FROM PRISON TODAY

-According to French BFM TV, Sarkozy will be released from the prison in Paris today.
+According to French BFM TV, Sarkozy will be released from prison in Paris today.
 However, the former leader will be subject to strict judicial control.

 ENTERED PRISON ON OCTOBER 21

-Sarkozy was sentenced to 5 years in prison for establishing a criminal organization in the "Libya case," where he was tried for four different crimes, including corruption.
+Sarkozy was sentenced to 5 years in prison for forming a criminal organization in the "Libya case," where he was tried for four different crimes, including corruption.
 The 70-year-old right-wing politician, who entered prison on October 21, became the first leader in European Union countries to be imprisoned.
 Sarkozy was placed in a single cell measuring 9 square meters.

 WHAT HAPPENED?